 Another observation worth noting is that Google’s assumption that possessing a good CTR% is key to the “everyone wins” mentality to keep the cycle going is not exactly full-proof because they are not taking into account the “After the click” conversions which can be a double edged sword.
 Another area of interest, for me was the fact that Landing Page optimization was identified as a rather small piece of the pie when determining Quality Score, which leads me to believe that Google only cares about getting the click, and not so much after that.

 In conclusion, this Video provides a good understanding of how their algorithm functions, however with some of the variables mentioned above, I feel there is more that is needed to ensure that PPC Marketers can get a better understanding of how their Algorithm handles all of these different “real-time” events.

 Marty Weintraub: Thanks for turning me on to the video, as I was unfamiliar with it.
-Sure, it's an economist talking through mechanics of the AdWords Auction, quality score, etc...
-Hal makes a fine talking egghead without clarifying anything not published in AdWords Help.
+Sure, it's an economist talking through mechanics of the Google Ads auction, quality score, etc...
+Hal makes a fine talking egghead without clarifying anything not published in Google Ads Help.